 Silver rings with PVD coating are not scratch resistant

 Second generation Oura rings are made out of titanium, and have either diamond-like carbon (DLC) or Physical Vapor Deposition (PVD) coating.
 Numerous accounts have praised the scratch resistance of the first generation rings, claiming that they wear them at the gym and even deadlift with the ring on.
 Well neither Oura or I will recommend doing that with the new ring, since at least the silver ones get scratches very easily.
 I have to say that after all the positive reviews of the first generation ring’s coating, this was a major letdown.
 Granted, most of these scratches are so small that others wont even notice, but you’re the one who has to look at the ring everyday, and at least I wish this 300€ gadget would stay prettier for a longer time.

 No smart alarm, but why though?

-Yeah yeah, Oura doesn’t vibrate or have blinking lights.
+Yeah yeah, Oura doesn’t contain alarm functions such as lights or sounds.
 But it would be really convenient if you could input a time range when you’d like to be awaken, and then when Oura detects that you’re in light sleep within that time frame, it would just engage the phone’s integrated alarm clock.
 Apps such as the highly popular Sleep Cycle already does this, but their sleep cycle analysis are based only on phone’s accelerometer and microphone.
 This is obviously inferior method to Oura ring’s tracking, plus with Sleep Cycle you’d have to keep the phone on your mattress, next to your head, which is far from ideal.
 This could be an easy win for Oura.

 Adding notes / tags is useless as of now